-The internet is my portal to sharing with you my quirky, glorious designs, clever ideas, and experiences.
+The internet is my portal to sharing our learning from our DIY glamping upgrades.
 Hop aboard!

 Can you make Terrier Time work for you too?

 Nervous about adding a high energy Jack Russell or Rat Terrier to your family from the Humane Society or Rat Terrier Rescue?
 I was once too...
 But now, as my best boy lolls in the window seat, let me calm your fears!